 Anyway, tennis is kind of like the red-headed stepchild of The Villages.
-I say that because when compared to golf, there’s really not much focus put on it.
+I say that because when compared to golf and pickleball, there’s really not much focus put on it.
 Even when you look at The Villages’ website its hard to find information about tennis.
-Here’s a link for you.

-While any of the recreation centers have tennis courts, there are really three main places to play in The Villages: Glenview Champions Tennis Club, Nancy Lopez Legacy Champions Tennis Courts, and Hacienda Hills Country Club Tennis Courts.
+While any of the recreation centers have tennis courts, there are really two main places to play in The Villages: Glenview Champions Tennis Club and Nancy Lopez Legacy Champions Tennis Courts.

-Glenview Champions Tennis Club is considered the best of the three facilities.
+Glenview is really considered the home of tennis in The Villages.
+This is where they hold most of the organized tennis events such as round robins, tennis lessons and clinics, exhibitions, and so on.
 It has won awards in the past from various tennis publications such as “Tennis Facility of the Year”.
-Glenview Champions has 6 hydro-grid clay courts, lockers and showers, swimming pool and spa (shaped like a tennis racket), and a full pro shop.
+Glenview Champions has 6 hydro-grid clay courts, lockers and showers, a swimming pool and spa (shaped like a tennis racket), and a full pro shop.
 The number there is 352-753-1317 if you want to reserve a court or just get more information.